leg100/otf/docs/dev.md

 ## HTML path helpers

 Rails-style path helpers are generated using `go generate`.
-The path specifications are maintaining in `./http/html/paths/gen.go`.
+The path specifications are maintained in `./http/html/paths/gen.go`.
 After making changes to the specs run the following make task to generate the helpers:

 * `make paths`